jadynlaila/Study_Group_Platform/Deliverables/Deliverable 5.md

 Grading criteria (2 points): Completeness; Consistency with the rest of the document; Adequate language.

+Once joined, this group will be appended to the student’s list of groups, and their unique ID will be appended to the group’s list of members.
+They can also create their own groups where they will be stored as the owner of the group!
+As the owner, they become responsible for managing it!
+They can update all kinds of group attributes such as its name, description, picture, members, and its administrators (who also have some of these extra privileges), among other things!
+All messages sent within a group chat will be saved in the group’s message thread, where they can be easily accessed and displayed time and time again!
+This group messaging system provides real time communication between students, enabling users to communicate effectively, plan meetings or study sessions, and most importantly make friends within their community.

 ## 2. Architecture
 Present a diagram of the high-level architecture of your system.
 Use a UML package diagram to describe the main modules and their interrelation.
 Please check these [examples](https://www.uml-diagrams.org/package-diagrams-overview.html).
 Make clear the layers of your architecture (if they exist) as described in [Multi-Layered Application: UML Model Diagram Example](https://www.uml-diagrams.org/multi-layered-application-uml-model-diagram-example.html).